A Homily for the Great Vigil of Easter written by Saint John Chrysostom

 Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who sets us free.
 Amen.

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who gives us the Bread of Heaven, his flesh.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who calls us to be born of water and the Spirit.
 Amen.

 In common usage, this phrase ranks up there with (and is often seen as synonymous with) “evangelical” as a term to distinguish between types of Christians.
 “Well, you have your Catholics, your mainline, and your ‘born-again evangelicals.’”

 Here in the South, it’s not uncommon for someone to ask, “Have you been born-again?” or “Tell me about when you were born-again.”
 I would wager that most everyone here has been asked this question – as surely as you’ve been asked which SEC team you root for.
 Continue reading “Born Again”